swarnava-96/Lifestyle-Products-Recommender/README.md

 ![Screenshot (183)](https://user-images.githubusercontent.com/75041273/135233241-9fa6f13f-1d3e-4b8b-9a14-4b5b64b6f70f.png)

 ### Further Changes to be Done
 - [ ]  The project is not complete.
 I have thought some more things like:
-      1. Scrapping data from ecommerce websites like Amazon, Flipkart rather than relying totally on kaggle dataset.
+      1. Scraping data from ecommerce websites like Amazon, Flipkart rather than relying totally on kaggle dataset.
-      2. Storing the data set of images in some cloud storage like Amazon S3 instead of local machine.
+      2. Storing the data set of images in some cloud storage platforms like Amazon S3 instead of local machine.
-      3. Using python to create a connection with the S3 and using the data.
+      3. Using python to create a connection with the S3 for using the data.
-      4. Using Annoy, a library of Spotify for recommendation insted of Scikit-Learn's Nearest Neighbors.
+      4. Using Annoy, a library from Spotify for recommendation insted of Scikit-Learn's Nearest Neighbors.
 This will optimize the code and make it faster for larger datasets.

 - [ ] Deploying the Web Application on Cloud.